 But before I lead you on any further, let me make it clear.
 This isn’t a book for all readers.
 It’s a long book (has more than 3 lack words), has lots of characters, and the vocabulary of a literary genius.

-Still, Vanity Fair is beloved of millions of readers all over the world, and has been turned into several movie, TV shows, and radio adaptations.
+Still, Vanity Fair is beloved of millions of readers all over the world and has been turned into several movies, TV shows, and radio adaptations.
 Here’s why:

 Vanity Fair is a masterpiece not just because of its characters, but also because of its remarkable narration.
 The author himself is the narrator of the story, and he boldly breaks the fourth dimension by making his presence felt again and again.
 He comments on the characters and their doings, he comments on the society and its ways, and he lays bare the truth behind the various vanities and falsities of the world.
 Here’s an example to show you how: ‘… a polite public will no more bear to read an authentic description of vice than a truly refined English or American female will permit the word breeches to be pronounced in her chaste hearing.
 And yet, madam, both are walking the world before our faces every day, without much shocking us.
 If you were to blush every time they went by, what complexions you would have!’